 1918.
 His wife received a postcard from L.A.
 Edgar, who was serving in the Australian Army with William's brother, Harold Turner,1890. " 10/2/16 Dear Mrs Turner, I wish to thank you for the way you treated me on my visit to England.
 I have been bad with a terrible cold since I have been back.
 In fact I have been nearly dead with it.
 I hope you and Will and the children are well.
 I have received my photos but had to send them all home.
 I am getting some more so will send you one.
 Yours etc L A Edgar.
 8223 Pte L A Edgar 2nd Field Bakery, base 5 19th AASC.
 A P O 4."
 Although this card does say 1916, this must be wrong: from their service records, Harold Turner & Leslie Andrew Edgar only had leave in England in the last 2 weeks of Jan 1918.

 In the Second World War it is thought that William George Turner worked away from home.
 By the end of the war, Joan and family moved to 92 Herongate Gardens, Wanstead Park, within walking distance of Endsleigh Gardens.
 So he used to visit them occasionally, and definitely for birthdays and Christmas.
 Then in 1953 Joan moved a bit further away, to Woodford Green, so I expect visits were less frequent.
 He used to tell his granddaughter Hazel that he was a mechanic when she met him, near Endsleigh Gardens, coming home from work.
+I also walked with Hazel through Wanstead Park to Endsleigh Gardens during the years 1950-1953.
 But I always thought of him as a carpenter.
 He had a penchant for horses, cards and drink but, in my eyes, was a cheerful soul.
 His carpentry tools were in my parents' garage up to 2006.

 1940.
 His daughter Joan married but he was, supposedly, not invited to the wedding, lest he got drunk.